smartinez78/hci-production-problems/pp-04/readme.md

 2. an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guideline One (URL):
+* HCI Guideline One (URL):https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/data-entry/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I implemented a few data entry guidelines in my sketch.
+One of the points states that a site should only require fields for information that is truly necessary.
+Based on what the MCA form should do, only the membership type is truly important.
+Adding a second cardholder is optional, so although the ability to select adding an additional person is there, it is not required.
+Basic membership is the default value in the list, which I think is reasonable according to the guidelines, and the list is sorted alphabetically to make locating the membership option easier.

 * HCI Guideline Two (URL):
 * Describe how you implemented that guideline in your sketch:

 * HCI Guideline Three (URL):
 * Describe how you implemented that guideline in your sketch: